 I’ve really been pretty fortunate, given that I could easily not have access to anything I need (more on that after the break).
 But it’s a bit of a hodge-podge and there are still things I don’t have access to.
 So for the curious, here’s a list of what resources I use and how/if I have access to them.
 The specifics of the list come from my particular research interests (at the moment, early modern printing practices), but the general strategies and obstacles should resonate well beyond my particular niche.

 One point before I get started.
 This issue came up for me because I chose to go to work for myself.
 But the difficulties in accessing resources is also true for faculty at many schools that can’t afford expensive databases and journals.
-Staff at independent libraries and museums often don’t have much access, either.1 And did you know that lots of program officers at grant-funding agencies don’t have access to these things?
+Staff at independent libraries and museums often don’t have much access, either. ((I used to at the Folger via its affiliation with Amherst; I don’t know what the Newberry or Huntington folks do.))
+And did you know that lots of program officers at grant-funding agencies don’t have access to these things?
 It’s true!
 I’m not sure how pressing it is for journalists to research book history, but lots of journalists report on subjects for which it is necessary to draw on academic research, and they, too, don’t have access.
 It’s a wide-spread issue, and there is not, at the moment, great ways of handling it.
 But this is an informative post, not a ranting post, so let’s get on with it.

 Some things are open access:

 English Short Title Catalogue: The ESTC is an open-access catalog of (basically) works printed in English or in the British Isles and North America between 1473 and 1800.
 It’s hosted by the British Library and it’s essential for working in the early modern period and I refer to it more often than I can count. update: ESTC is starting to link to more open-access digitizations of books, in addition to the EEBO and ECCO links it already provides.